 Given the rising demand for animal protein in diets, now principally in developing countries, the question is how to satisfy that demand most efficiently.
 At the first level, the advantage goes to ruminants that can convert roughage into edible forms of animal protein.
 The roughage may come from rangelands or from crop residues.
-Once the use of roughage is fully exploited,
+Once the use of roughage is fully exploited, then the advantage goes to those grain-dependent forms of animal protein that are most efficient.
+This shift to more grain-efficient, lower-cost, animal protein sources is already under way.

 There are some encouraging success stories in efficiently satisfying the hunger for animal protein.
 In India, for example, milk production has soared over the last few decades, spurred by local dairy cooperatives that provide a marketing link between villagers, who typically have only two to three cows, and consumers in other villages and nearby cities.
 Milk production in India, which has overtaken that of the United States, the longstanding leader, is based almost entirely on the use of local forage and crop residues.
-Little grain is fed to cattle in India.36
+Little grain is fed to cattle in India.

 China is using a similar approach to expand beef production.
 In areas that produce grain, particularly those that double-crop grains, such as winter wheat and corn in east-central China, there are large amounts of crop residues-either straw from wheat or rice or the stalks from corn-that can be fed to cattle.
 Cattle, being ruminants, can easily convert crop residues into protein, leaving the manure to fertilize fields.
-The amount of beef now produced in this manner in the east-central provinces greatly exceeds that being produced on rangelands in the overgrazed northwest.37
+The amount of beef now produced in this manner in the east-central provinces greatly exceeds that being produced on rangelands in the overgrazed northwest.